bonaparte/bonaparte/themes/napoleon.md

 Resets and styling of base tags (`<p>`, `small`, `<h1>–<h6>`) are applied for elements within a `.napoleon` wrapper, or elements that have the `.ui` class.

+Through this, Napoleon doesn't interfere with other CSS on a page.